 Firebrush Studios

-Firebrush Studios is a small Game Development studio located in Utrecht, founded by Paul Brinkkemper and Alexander Kappelhoff.
+Firebrush Studios is a SME Game Development studio located in Utrecht, founded by Paul Brinkkemper and Alexander Kappelhoff.

 1.1.1 Money Maker Deluxe

 Firebrush Studios started the development of Money Maker Deluxe in 2011.
 The game is inspired by the economic crash of 2008.
 The goal of the game is to educate people about the banking system and the problems within this system.
 While in development Firebrush Studios had eight educative goals the game should teach the player.
 Achieving all eight of these goals was a huge challenge because of the slow nature of the iteration cycle of digital games.